The C# Programming Language

 - Team project 4-5 members in the Azure DevOps environment.

-- Implemented using CleanCode and S.O.L.I.D. principles.
+- The project is implemented using CleanCode and S.O.L.I.D. principles.

-- In case of forewarned complications students can ask for an extension of the deadline for any part of the project.
+- In the case of forewarned complications students can ask for an extension of the deadline for any part of the project.

 - At least 1 point of each project evaluation part